portainer/portainer-docs/docs/v2.0/stacks/template.md

-# Create a template from deployed Stack
+# Create a template from a deployed Stack

 In Portainer, you can create an App template from deployed Stacks.
 This is really useful when you need to deploy the same stack several times.

 ## How to creating a Template from a Stack

-Do a click in <b>Stacks</b> and pick you already deployed stack.
+Select <b>Stacks</b> and select the desired and already deployed stack.

 ![template](assets/template-1.png)

-Then, click in <b>Create Template from stack</b>.
+Then click <b>Create Template from stack</b>.

 ![template](assets/template-2.png)

-Now, you need to define some properties for this new template.
+Now define some properties for this new template:

 * Title: Name your new template.
 * Description: Short description about your template.